Skip to main content

 14 mentions Positive Neutral Negative

 Overall, the game has been criticized for its very low to nonexistent replayability, with many players noting that once the main storyline is completed, there is little incentive to return.
-While some enjoyed their initial playtime, they felt the lack of a sandbox mode and repetitive gameplay diminished the potential for replay value.
-A few elements, such as random events affecting individual characters, offer slight variability, but this is not enough to significantly enhance replayability.
+While some enjoyed their initial playtime—averaging around 45 hours—many felt the experience did not justify the price due to the lack of polish and replay options.
+A few elements, such as random events affecting individual characters, offer slight variability, but the absence of a sandbox mode and a linear narrative structure limit replay potential significantly.

 • “It also does not have a 'sandbox' mode, and the overall story plays out on a calendar timeline on top of your screen, a lot like Frostpunk.
 Although the global timeline events are set in stone, the individuals, their injuries, the severity, and complications are all random, giving the main storyline more replayability.”

-• “The replayability of it is very low to nonexistent, and other than scout missions beyond the half to two-thirds mark of the game, it is autopilot.”
+• “However, the replayability of it is very low to nonexistent, and other than scout missions beyond the half to two-thirds mark of the game, it is autopilot.”

 • “In short, for me the game is worth your time, but the price was a little too steep given the lack of polish, the relative shortness of the game, and the lack of replayability.”